Need the fastest path to a number? Here it is:

-Why You Should Run a Disk Speed Test in Linux
+Why Run a Linux Disk Speed Test?

 • How fast your storage device reads and writes data